-If you look just a little beneath the surface of Trinitarian claims you will be confronted with a very disturbing realization.
+There is something wrong with the claims of Trinitarian apologists.
+When we look just a little beneath the surface these claims, we are confronted with a very disturbing realization.
 Once a person looks more carefully into the actual facts concerning these claims, he will notice something quite troubling.
-Why do so many Trinitarian claims have such a suspicious quality about them?
-Why are Trinitarian claims so highly questionable?
+Why do do all Trinitarian claims have such a suspicious flavor about them?
+Why are all Trinitarian claims so highly questionable?
 Why are facts inconvenient to Trinitarian doctrine passed over, slighted or trivialized?
 And why do Trinitarian apologists usually refrain from disclosing all of these facts?
 And why do so many Trinitarian claims appear to be contrivances designed to suit their doctrine?

 Why do Trinitarians translate the Hebrew word EL as "God" at Isaiah 9:6 but refuse to consistently do the same thing when the very same word refers to men, mountains and trees?
 Why do they translate this exact same word as "mighty" when it refers to King Nebuchadnezzar but refuse to do likewise at Isaiah 9:6?
 Moreover, why do they translate EL as "Mighty One" when the context makes it quite clear that the word is a reference to God himself in other places but refuse to translate it as "mighty" or "power" at Isaiah 9:6?
 How do they decide when they want the word EL to be translated as "mighty" or "power" or "strength" and when they want to translate the same word as "God"?
 And have they also not noticed that a name given to something in the Old Testament Scriptures is not necessarily identifying what that thing is?
 For example, shall we conclude that when Jerusalem is called "Yahweh Our Righteousness" that Jerusalem is being identified as God?